golang/proposal/design/56345-structured-logging.md

 func (v Value) Resolve() Value
     Resolve repeatedly calls LogValue on v while it implements LogValuer, and returns the result.
+If v resolves to a group, the group's attributes' values are also resolved.
 If the number of LogValue calls exceeds a threshold, a Value containing an error is returned.
-Resolve's return value is guaranteed not to be of Kind LogValuerKind.
+Resolve's return value is guaranteed not to be of Kind KindLogValuer.

 func (v Value) String() string
     String returns Value's value as a string, formatted like fmt.Sprint.